zhangjiemin000/fritz-models/README.md

 [Heartbeat](https://heartbeat.fritz.ai/?utm_source=github&utm_campaign=fritz-models) is a community of developers interested in the intesection of mobile and machine learning.
 [Chat with us in Slack](https://join.slack.com/t/heartbeat-by-fritz/shared_invite/enQtMzY5OTM1MzgyODIzLTZhNTFjYmRiODU0NjZjNjJlOGRjYzI2OTIwY2M4YTBiNjM1ODU1ZmU3Y2Q2MmMzMmI2ZTIzZjQ1ZWI3NzBkZGU) and stay up to date on the latest mobile ML news with our [Newsletter](https://mobileml.us16.list-manage.com/subscribe?u=de53bead690affb8e9a21de8f&id=68acb5c0fd).

 ## A note about large files
 Large files like model checkpoints, data, and archives of compiled code are managed via `git lfs`.
-Make sure you have that installed before using.
+You need to have Git LFS installed in order to download these files.
+Installation instructions are available [here](https://github.com/git-lfs/git-lfs#getting-started).

-By default, >200mb of model checkpoints are downloaded automatically when this repo is cloned unless you've turned Git LFS Smudging off by default.
+If you have Git LFS installed, large files will download automatically by default.
 This can take a while and require a good connection.
 To clone this repository without downloading the model checkpoints, you can run:

 ```
 GIT_LFS_SKIP_SMUDGE=1 git clone ...